On the area-depth symmetry on {\L}ukasiewicz paths: Introduction

 \section{Introduction}

-The study of $q,t$-Catalan polynomials $C(q, t)$ started from the two combinatorial formulas of the bi-graded Hilbert series of the subspace of alternants in the diagonal coinvariant space with two sets of variables, both describing Dyck paths of a given size with two jointly equi-distributed statistics: with $\area$ and $\bounce$ by Haglund \cite{area-bounce}, and with $\dinv$ and $\area$ by Haiman.
-The two pairs of statistics are related by the famous zeta map \cite{zeta-map} (see also \cite{cataland} for a simpler definition).
+The study of $q,t$-Catalan polynomials $C(q, t)$ started from two combinatorial formulas of the bi-graded Hilbert series of the subspace of alternants in the diagonal coinvariant space with two sets of variables, both describing Dyck paths of a given size with two jointly equi-distributed statistics: with $\area$ and $\bounce$ by \citet{area-bounce}, and with $\dinv$ and $\area$ by Haiman.
+The two pairs of statistics are related by the famous zeta map \citep*{zeta-map} (see also \citep*{cataland} for a simpler definition).
 For more details, readers are referred to \cite{haglund-book}.

 From the algebraic definition, it is trivial that the $q,t$-Catalan polynomials are symmetric in $q$ and $t$.
 However, on the combinatorial side, it is totally mysterious, with no bijective explanation known.
-In an effort to better understand combinatorially the related statistics, Pappe, Paul and Schilling proposed in \cite{dyck-depth} another statistics $\depth$ on Dyck paths and found that it is also jointly equi-distributed with $\area$ by exhibiting an involution exchanging $\area$ and $\depth$.
+In an effort to better understand combinatorially the related statistics, \citet*{dyck-depth} proposed another statistic $\depth$ on Dyck paths and found that it is also jointly equi-distributed with $\area$ by exhibiting an involution exchanging $\area$ and $\depth$.
 The $q,t$-polynomial $\tC(q, t)$ defined with $\area$ and $\depth$, which is different from the classical $C(q, t)$, is thus also $q,t$-symmetric.

 There are many generalizations of the $q,t$-Catalan polynomials, usually defined on generalizations of Dyck paths, sometimes with an algebraic motivation, but not always.
-For instance, Xin and Zhang considered in \cite{kvec-stats} the so-called \emph{$\vec{k}$-Dyck paths}, on which they introduced the three classical statistics $\dinv$, $\area$ and $\bounce$, even if without direct algebraic supporting background.
+For instance, \citet{kvec-stats} considered in the so-called \emph{$\vec{k}$-Dyck paths}, on which they introduced the three classical statistics $\dinv$, $\area$ and $\bounce$, although without direct algebraic supporting background.
 They then defined a generalized $q,t$-Catalan polynomial $C_\lambda(q, t)$ on $\vec{k}$-Dyck paths using these generalized statistics and studied their properties.
 Unfortunately, $C_\lambda(q, t)$ is not $q,t$-symmetric in general.